This bill serves only one purpose, to help the wealthy at the expense of the rest of us.

 • Severely diminish Americans’ lawful right to have a say on federal decisions involving fossil fuel development and other projects on public and private lands.

-• Give federal agencies the power to rubber-stamp fossil fuel development and pipeline construction projects, allowing companies to pay to avoid any legal review.
+• Give federal agencies the power to rubber-stamp certain fossil fuel projects, allowing companies to pay to avoid any legal review.

 • Assure American taxpayers do not receive a fair rate of return on the development of public lands and minerals, depriving state and local governments of funding they rely on for rural schools, roads, and basic infrastructure.